 On their website, this father and son company (interestingly known as the ‘Godfather of Cosmetic Medicine’ in Taiwan) claims to allow their customers to “enjoy skincare just like having a doctor perform medical treatments at home.”

 Dr. Wu Intensive Renewal Serum With Mandelic Acid 18% is a revolutionary home spa facial treatment using several patented technologies and ingredients to refine skin texture, diminish fine lines, and improve skin elasticity and firmness.
-It contains Mandelic Acid 18%, used in Chemical Peeling procedures to effectively diminish the appearance of fine lines and stimulate the desquamation process to achieve smoother and brighter skin.
+It contains 18% mandelic acid, used in chemical peeling procedures to effectively lessen the appearance of fine lines and stimulate the desquamation process to achieve smoother and brighter skin.
 It even improves skin tone by resurfacing the epidermis and removing aged layers.

-- Anti-wrinkle Lifting & Tightening by improving fine lines and wrinkles
+• Anti-wrinkle Lifting and tightening by improving fine lines and wrinkles

 *Affiliate links below.